Want happy, loyal customers? That makes all of us.

 - What can we improve?

-You may be thinking… Those sound like pretty standard survey questions, what’s the problem?
-But that’s the point—companies are asking their customers the same standard questions about very different experiences.
+But that’s exactly the point—companies are asking their customers the same standard questions about very different experiences.

-If you get asked the same generic questions every time you interact with a company, you’re bound to stop answering thoughtfully, and eventually you might stop answering altogether.
-It’s no secret that people don’t really like taking surveys.
-If a company doesn’t address your feedback, then you’ll probably stop giving it, even if you have something to say.
-That could change your whole view of the company for the worse.
+If you get asked the same generic questions every time you interact with a company, you’re bound to stop answering thoughtfully, and eventually, you might stop answering altogether.

 Customer satisfaction is not an end-all-be-all approach to customer experience measurement, but it is a crucial piece of brand maintenance and customer relationship management.
 Individual interactions carry a lot of weight with your customers.
 Zendesk found that 39% of consumers avoid vendors for over 2 years after having a negative experience.